jhap1982/giveituruguay/2000/2000-08-12 - Jones Beach Theater, Wantagh, NY, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-You're Gonna Get Yours tease
+2. You're Gonna Get Yours tease
-Give It Away
+3. Give It Away
-Scar Tissue
+4. Scar Tissue
-Suck My Kiss
+5. Suck My Kiss
-If You Have to Ask
+6. If You Have to Ask
-Otherside
+7. Otherside
-Skinny Sweaty Man
+8. Skinny Sweaty Man
-Untitled #3 JOHN
+9. Untitled #3 JOHN
-I Could Have Lied
+10. I Could Have Lied
-Pea
+11. Pea
-Easily
+12. Easily
-I Like Dirt
+13. I Like Dirt
-Californication
+14. Californication
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Soul to Squeeze
+19. Soul to Squeeze
-Fire
+20. Fire

 ## Notes